der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListBuilder.md

 ### Returns:
 |Type|Description|
 |-|-
-[NegativeKeywordListBuilder](./NegativeKeywordListBuilder)|A negative keyword list builder with the name set to the specified value.
+[NegativeKeywordListBuilder](./NegativeKeywordListBuilder)|Negative keyword list builder with the name set to the specified value.